mozman/ezdxf/docs/source/layouts.rst

    Open uniform B-splines start and end at your first and last control points.

-.. method:: Layout.add_uniform_spline(control_points, degree=3, dxfattribs=None)

-   Add an uniform :class:`Spline`, `control_points` has to be a list (container or generator) of (x, y, z) tuples, `degree` specifies degree of spline. (requires DXF version AC1015 or later)

-   Uniform B-splines do not start and end at your first and last control points.

 .. method:: Layout.add_closed_spline(control_points, degree=3, dxfattribs=None)

    Add a closed uniform :class:`Spline`, `control_points` has to be a list (container or generator) of (x, y, z) tuples,